 A very warm welcome to our international students

-We are looking forward to welcoming you to our university family in September and we hope you are excited at the prospect of studying with us and taking their next steps in achieving your career goals.
+We are looking forward to welcoming you to our university family and we hope you are excited at the prospect of studying with us and taking their next steps in achieving your career goals.

-Whether you will be studying with us online or face-to-face here in Birmingham, starting a degree can be an overwhelming time, which is why we’ve put together a series of induction and welcome events to guide you through every step.
+Starting a degree can be an overwhelming time, which is why we’ve put together a series of induction and welcome events to guide you through every step.

 If you have any questions about your offer, arriving in the UK or your student visa, please complete our enquiry form here.